ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_client_authentication.md

 ### CDR Register calling Data Holders

-Data Holders SHOULD support either [Private Key JWT Client Authentication](#private-key-jwt-client-authentication) or [Self-signed JWT Client Authentication](#self-signed-jwt-client-authentication) of the CDR Register.
+Data Holders MUST support either [Private Key JWT Client Authentication](#private-key-jwt-client-authentication) or [Self-signed JWT Client Authentication](#self-signed-jwt-client-authentication) of the CDR Register.

 Data Holders SHOULD support [Private Key JWT Client Authentication](#private-key-jwt-client-authentication) but MAY support [Self-signed JWT Client Authentication](#self-signed-jwt-client-authentication).

 This method MAY be changed by updating Data Holder registration details with the CDR Register.